tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
-Depending on the number of image sizes you configure to be processed by the plugin, you can convert up to 500 images for free per month.
-Realistically, if you have 3 extra image sizes configured to be processed, you can convert 125 images for free per month.
-If you’re a heavy user, you can compress additional images for a small additional fee per image.
+The first 500 compressions per month are completely free, so roughly 100 images can be uploaded to WordPress for free, no strings attached!
+You can also change which of the generated thumbnail sizes should be compressed, because each one of them counts as a compression.
+And if you’re a heavy user, you can compress additional images for a small additional fee per image.

 = Contact us =